csci-1301/csci-1301.github.io/labs/For/readme.md

 # From `while` to `for`

 Rewrite the following `while` (or `do...while`) loops as `for` loops.
-This should "just" be a matter of re-ordering the code, and you should be able to do it without thinking much about it much.
+This should "just" be a matter of re-ordering the code, and you should be able to do it without thinking much about it.

 ```
 int a = 0;